Egyptian Red Sea - Safaris

 The Red Sea

 The Egyptian Red Sea is the most popular diving destination for European divers.
-And for good reasons.
-It is only a short flight, sun is always guaranteed, Egyptians are renowned for their hospitality and friendliness, and the Red Sea boasts some of the best reefs and wrecks in the world.
-The reefs and fish are beautifully colored and big fish are guaranteed at the offshore reefs.
-So it is a true heaven for underwater photographers and videographers.
+And for good reasons: It is only a short flight, the sun is always guaranteed, Egyptians are renowned for their hospitality and friendliness, and the Red Sea boasts some of the best reefs and wrecks in the world.
+The reefs and fish are beautifully colored, and big fish are guaranteed at the offshore reefs.
+So it is a real heaven for underwater photographers and videographers.

 The Red Sea is home to over 1,000 invertebrate species and 200 soft and hard corals and is the world's northernmost tropical sea.
-The Red Sea is a rich and diverse ecosystem.
+The Red Sea is a vibrant and diverse ecosystem.
 More than 1100 species of fish have been recorded, and around 10% of these are found nowhere else.
-This also includes around 75 species of deep-water fish.
-The diversity is in part due to the 2,000 km (1,240 mi) of coral reef extending along its coastline; these fringing reefs are 5000-7000 years old and are largely formed of stony Acropora and Porites corals.
+This also includes about 75 species of deep-water fish.
+The diversity is in part due to the 2,000 km (1,240 mi) of coral reef extending along its coastline; these fringing reefs are 5000 to 7000 years old and are largely formed of stony Acropora and Porites corals.

 The reefs form tables and sometimes lagoons along the coast and occasional other features such as cylinders (such as the “Blue Hole” at Dahab).
 These coastal reefs are also visited by pelagic species, including some of the 44 shark species that include hammerheads, oceanic whitetips, silvertips, grey reefs, whitetips, blacktip reef sharks, and thresher sharks.
 Occasionally a tiger can also be seen.